Head Start, Early Head Start and Pre-K Early Childhood Education Programs

-- Classrooms for 4 and 5-year-old children operate from 8:30 a.m. to 2:30 p.m. five days per week, between September and June, at no cost to families.
-Children do not need to be potty-trained, and diapers as well as meals/snacks are provided.
+- Classrooms for 4 and 5-year-old children operate from 8:30 a.m. to 2:30 p.m. five days per week, between September and June at no cost to families.
+Children are not required to be potty-trained to enroll, and diapers as well as meals/snacks are provided.

 Transportation: Most of our sites are located on public bus routes.
 EBCAP does not provide transportation directly, but will provide information to families about RIPTA bus passes, routes and other services.
 You may also contact RIPTA directly 401-784-9500.
 EBCAP can also help families assess other options such as alternative site placement and home-based services.

 Location(s) of the Program